beeware/toga/docs/reference/api/widgets/label.rst

 -----

 * Winforms does not support an alignment value of ``JUSTIFIED``.
-If this alignment value is used, the label will default left alignment.
+If this alignment value is used, the label will default to left alignment.

 Reference
 ---------